listen to this article:

 As described in the previous blog, it is possible to further generalize the quorum notion in threshold signatures beyond a single m-out-of-n set, to a formula of AND/OR operations over different threshold sets, adding further flexibility.
 (Note that if a full quorum becomes corrupted, then they can generate any signature they wish since they have the authority to sign.
 Thus, the size and complexity of the quorum must be chosen appropriately for the risk involved.)

 This approach provides a powerful method for defining who is allowed to carry out operations and enforcing it cryptographically.
-In addition, the ability to define general quorums enables organizations to general digital workflows that mimic the custody and approval business processes that they are used to in the physical world for physical assets.
+In addition, the ability to define general quorums enables organizations to generate digital workflows that mimic the custody and approval business processes that they are used to in the physical world for physical assets.

 Finally, the flexibility provided by threshold signing for defining the quorum means that it’s possible to have different quorums for different amounts (e.g., small quorums for keys that protect smaller amounts of funds, and large quorums for keys that protect large amounts).

-Threshold Signature and Multiparty Computation (MPC)
+Connecting Threshold Signatures and Multiparty Computation (MPC)

 MPC considers a general setting where parties compute a function together without revealing anything but the output.
 As such, the KeyGen and Sign protocols in threshold signature schemes are actually special cases of MPC.